eliabntt/GRADE-RR/README.md

 If you want more information check out my [GTC talk](https://www.nvidia.com/gtc/session-catalog/?search=bonetto&tab.catalogallsessionstab=16566177511100015Kus&search=bonetto#/session/1666623015127001DShI), the [paper](https://arxiv.org/abs/2303.04466) or our [website](https://eliabntt.github.io/grade-rr).

-With this framework in conjuction with our [people generator](https://github.com/eliabntt/animated_human_SMPL_to_USD), [environment exporter](https://github.com/eliabntt/Front3D_to_USD) and [control framework](https://github.com/eliabntt/ros_isaac_drone) (which can control any thanks to our [custom 6DOF joint controller](https://github.com/eliabntt/custom_6dof_joint_controller)), we generated a dataset.
+With this framework in conjuction with our [people generator](https://github.com/eliabntt/animated_human_SMPL_to_USD), [environment exporter](https://github.com/eliabntt/Front3D_to_USD) and [control framework](https://github.com/eliabntt/ros_isaac_drone) (which can control any thanks to our [custom 6DOF joint controller](https://github.com/eliabntt/custom_6dof_joint_controller)), we generated a dataset of indoor animated scenes.

 The dataset has been then postprocessed with our set of [tools](https://github.com/robot-perception-group/GRADE-eval), [evaluated](https://github.com/robot-perception-group/GRADE-eval) against popular SLAM libraries and used to test the realism of our synthetic data by [training Yolo and MaskRCNN](https://github.com/eliabntt/GRADE-train).

+Moreover, we used this project to generate a synthetic Zebra dataset focused on aerial views.
+Check the [paper](https://arxiv.org/abs/2305.00432) and the [data](https://keeper.mpdl.mpg.de/d/12abb3bb6b12491480d5/).
+To do so, we used [this](https://github.com/eliabntt/GRADE-RR/blob/main/simulator/zebra_datagen.py) main file.

 In this readme I'll give the main installation instructions, and links to other resources that you should read to work with this software.

 The main branch (for now) contains code compatible with the 2021.2.1 version of the code.
-Some modifications are necessary for upgrading to the 2022 version and we are working on that.

 _______
 ## List of project-related repositories